jnalanko/DKS/README.md

 # Disjoint k-mer sets

 DKS (Disjoint Kmer Sets) is a tool for indexing sets of k-mers that do not intersect.
-Each input k-mer set is assigned a unique *color*.
+Each input k-mer set is assigned a unique *color* that indicates which set the k-mer is from.
 The query takes an index and a set of query sequences, and reports the color of each k-mer in the query.

 The indexing is based on the [Spectral Burrows-Wheeler Transform](https://docs.rs/sbwt/latest/sbwt).